 3. Develop Relationships Through Networking

+Networking is the key to building relationships, and you have many options available.
 You can attend mixers or networking events to meet new contacts.
 However, networking doesn’t have to be this formal.
 You can strike up a friendly conversation with someone at the gym or in the grocery store check-out line.

+As long as you are engaging with other people, you are networking.
 You never know when you’ll meet new customers or grow relationships with other professionals.

-Even if you aren’t much of a people person, you can put yourself out there a little bit so that you can make some great contacts.
+Even if you aren’t much of a people person, you can put yourself out there a little bit to make some great contacts.
+You don’t have to be the life of the party.
+People would rather you just be yourself.

-4. Build Better Business Relationships By Showing An Interest In Others
+4. Show An Interest In Others

 Showing interest in others is an early step to gaining respect and building a business relationship.